shaneavila/n-queens-problem/README.md

 Overview (Local Search)
 ---
-Local search demonstrates that modifying states can be more practical than using an initial state to search for solutions.
+Local search demonstrates that modifying multiple states can be more practical than using a single initial state to search for solutions.
 Local search is used when the path to the solution isn't important.
-Local search can find solutions in large or infinite state spaces that are continuous.
-A local search algorithm is complete if it always finds a goal if one exists.
+It can find solutions in large or infinite state spaces that are continuous.
+A local search algorithm is considered complete if it always finds a goal if one exists.

 Implementation
 ---